 - Preparing meals.

 Dr. Radwanski suggests adopting rescue dogs.
 For those looking for dogs, a mature dog may best fit for those who are older.
 These animals are already trained and have less energy than a younger dog which might be more appropriate for an empty nester.

-“You should never change your home specifically for your pet.
+"You should never change your home specifically for your pet.
 It is best to adopt the right animal for the home and the ability to take care of and engage with the animal.
 Most of the time an adult or senior pet is the right fit for those who are older.
 Most health and behavioral issues have already been exposed and routine care established.
-You will know the pet and their personality and be able to match the right pet for the potential owner, Radwanski said.
+You will know the pet and their personality and be able to match the right pet for the potential owner."Dr. Radwanski

 Dogs Benefit Care Plan in Long-Term Care Facilities

 Even in a long-term care facility pets can be an important element of caregiving.
 According to Therapy Dogs of Vermont, therapy dogs help those in assisted living or nursing homes come alive.